Improved Membership Inference Attacks Against Language Classification Models: Evaluation

-For google/flan-UL2, a generative model, we used commonly available prompts for CoLA and SST2 (presented in Appendix \ref{prompts}), requesting the model to classify the linguistic correctness of a sentence or its sentiment, respectively.
+For google/flan-UL2, a generative model, we used commonly available prompts for CoLA and SST2, requesting the model to classify the linguistic correctness of a sentence or its sentiment, respectively.
+For CoLA we used: "Sentence: \{sentence\}.
+Would a linguist rate this sentence to be acceptable linguistically?
+Options: acceptable, unacceptable.
+Answer:", and for SST2: "Sentence: \{sentence\}.
+What is the sentiment of this sentence?
+Options: positive, negative.
+Answer:".

 We instructed the model to generate a score structure instead of just text, and used low temperature mode to ensure determinism.
 The score structure was used to calculate the features mentioned above (e.g., probabilities and entropy).
-In addition, we calculated the perplexity for each of the choices ("positive" and "negative" for SST2) and used it as an additional feature.
+In addition, we calculated the perplexity for each of the choices ("positive" and "negative" for SST2; "acceptable" and "unacceptable" for CoLA) and used it as an additional feature.

+For the different attack model architectures, we employed the following model types from scikit-learn\footnote{\url{https://scikit-learn.org/stable/}}: RandomForestClassifier, GradientBoostingClassifier, LogisticRegression, DecisionTreeClassifier and KNeighborsClassifier, all with the default parameters, as well as SVC (C-Support Vector Classification) with rbf, sigmoid and poly kernels.
+In addition we employed the XGBClassifier from the xgboost package\footnote{\url{https://github.com/dmlc/xgboost}}, and a PyTorch\footnote{\url{https://pytorch.org/}} Neural Network (NN) with three fully connected layers of sizes 512, 100 and 64 respectively, and a sigmoid activation.
+It was trained for 100 epochs with a batch size of 100, using an Adam optimizer with initial learning rate of 0.0001.

+For scaling the input features to the attack, we varied between the scikit-learn scalers: StandardScaler, MinMaxScaler, and RobustScaler.
+As mentioned earlier, the best combination of model, scaler and input features are selected in each run, and the results aggregated to yield the best overall attack score.